Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: QNMS in General Relativity

 To simplify the problem, the metric functions are usually expanded in spherical harmonic basis.
 After linearizing the Einstein equations, they can be cast in terms of the co-ordinates of the orbit space alone.
 This problem has been well studied.
 We follow the formalism defined by Kodama, Ishibashi and Seto (KIS).
 With proper identification of the scalar and vector mode it is possible to show that for each multipole $l\geq 2$ they satisfy the following equations~\cite{Ishibasi 2011,kodama 2000,kodama 2003}: \begin{widetext}

 \end{widetext}

 where $\lambda = \frac{(l-1)(l+2)}{2}$ and the time dependence has been taken to be $e^{-i\omega t}$.
-The subscripts $S$ and $V$ represent the scalar and the vector modes, respectively.
+The subscripts $S$ and $V$ represent the scalar mode~(Zerilli mode) and the vector mode~(Regge-Wheeler mode), respectively.
 Moreover, ``GR'' in the superscript distinguishes these modes from those in $f(R)$.

 These QNMs have been studied extensively in the literature.
 It has been shown that the transmission and the reflection coefficients of the $V_S$ and $V_V$ are equal.
 They make equal contributions to GWs asymptotically.
-It has also been shown that they share the same frequency spectrum.
+It has also been demonstrated that they share the same frequency spectrum~\cite{Chandra}.
 We will show below that this does not hold, in general, in $f(R)$ theories.